joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 But how was Om Next able to automatically normalize the data?

-Surprise, surprise, co-located queries with a little bit of help from the components them selves!
+Surprise, surprise, colocated component queries with a extra bit of help to determine **idenity**.

 ### Identity

-Co-located queries actually give us an incredible amount of information with regards to intent.
+Colocated queries actually give us an incredible amount of information with regards to intent.

 ```clj